-Confederate Memorial Day, sometimes also called Confederate Heroes Day or Confederate Decoration Day, is not a federal holiday.
-Instead, it is celebrated in various states of the southeastern United States.
+Confederate Memorial Day, sometimes also called Confederate Heroes Day or Confederate Decoration Day is commemorated in various states of the southeastern United States.

 Late April is the most common time when Confederate Memorial Day is observed.
-In Alabama, Florida, Georgia and Mississippi, the occasion is a state holiday during which state offices cease operation.
 This date was originally chosen because of its relation to the surrender of southern General Joseph Johnston to northern General William Sherman in North Carolina on April 26, 1865.

-In fact, observation of Confederate Memorial Day began the very next year as the Ladies’ Memorial Association in Columbus, Georgia decided to find a way to honor the lives lost in service to the south.
+Observation of a Confederate Memorial or Heroes Day began the very next year after the end of the war, as the Ladies’ Memorial Association in Columbus, Georgia decided to find a way to honor the lives lost in service to the south.
 Leaders from that organisation sent letters to similar organisations in other states, suggesting that a “Decoration Day” should be formally observed.

 A massive movement was already underway to move the bodies of the Confederate dead from mass burials to proper graves in their hometowns.
 The observation of Decoration Day was an opportunity for surviving veterans to march in their uniforms, for wreaths and flowers to be laid upon graves and for family members to hear eulogies and songs honoring their fallen loved ones.

 There is controversy surrounding each of these holidays.
 The point of the holiday is to specially remember the Confederate soldiers who died in the American Civil War, fought between 1861 and 1865.
 There is also often a celebration of the “Old South,” which can be controversial since slavery was one of the main planks upholding that bygone way of life.
 In some other states, Confederates are simply remembered with all other US veterans on Memorial Day.